Macedonian Ruins

 But Peter and John answered and said to them, “Whether it is right in the sight of God to give heed to you rather than to God, you be the judge; for we cannot stop speaking about what we have seen and heard."
 (Acts 4:19-20 NASB unless noted)

-So too, of Jesus, repeatedly disobeyed the authorities' rules by healing on the sabbath, among other things.
+So too, of Jesus, repeatedly disobeyed the authorities' rules by healing on the Sabbath, among other things.

 Throughout the early years, it was secular governments that persecuted Christians.
 Even today, in governments allegedly elected by the people to serve people, we see prayer removed from our schools, marriages perverted, and limits placed on what we are permitted to call sin.
 These governments, supposedly elected to serve the people are serving to benefit the bankers and large corporations at the expense of the people—and we’ve done little to oppose it.
 Why?
-Was it because we led to believe that "good" Christians are to live in subjection to “governing authorities”?
+Was it because we were led to believe that "good" Christians are to live in subjection to “governing authorities”?
 Is this not a conflict between which master we serve?
 To submit to government is to surrender our God-given unalienable rights.
-Too many of those rights have already been given up to a government, who by law should be our public servant, not our superior.
+Too many of those rights have already been given up to a government, which by law should be our public servant, not our superior.

 In that light, we need to examine the opening verses of Romans 13 which appear, especially in the modern versions, to direct us to submit to governing authorities.